Claudio Grossman, Co-Chair

 Ernesto de la Jara

-Ernesto de la Jara is director of the Review ‘IDEELE’ and of the Project ‘Justicia Viva’ of the Institute for Legal Defense (IDL), Lima, Peru.
+Ernesto de la Jara is a Professor of law at the Pontificia Universidad Catolica Del Peru.
+He was the former director of the Review ‘IDEELE’ and of the Project ‘Justicia Viva’ of the Institute for Legal Defense (IDL), Lima, Peru.

-Sarah Joseph is a Professor of Human Rights Law and the Director of the Castan Centre for Human Rights Law at Monash University, Melbourne.
-She is a world-renowned expert on the UN and human rights, particularly the International Covenant on Civil and Political Rights (she is co-author of The International Covenant on Civil and Political Rights: Cases Materials and Commentary, now entering its third edition).
+Sarah Joseph is a Professor of Human Rights Law at Griffith University.
+Prior to her Griffith appointment, she had been a Professor of Law at Monash University from 2005-2019, and was the Director of the Castan Centre for Human Rights Law for those 15 years.
+Professor Joseph is a world-renowned expert on the UN and human rights, particularly the International Covenant on Civil and Political Rights (she is co-author of The International Covenant on Civil and Political Rights: Cases Materials and Commentary, now entering its third edition).
 She has also published on global trade and human rights (Blame it on the WTO: A Human Rights Critique (OUP, 2011)), corporations and human rights (Corporations and Transnational Human Rights Litigation (Hart, 2004), terrorism and human rights, and, lately, social media and human rights.
 She has taught human rights courses in Australia, the US, and New Zealand, as well as training courses to international officials from Iraq, Indonesia, Iran and Burma.

 Margarette May Macaulay

-May is a Judge at the Inter-American Court on Human Rights, San Jose, Costa Rica.
+Persons of African Descent and against Racial Discrimination of the Inter-American Commission on Human Rights (IACHR).
+Ms. Macaulay is a former Judge at the Inter-American Court on Human Rights, San Jose, Costa Rica.
 She is also an Attorney at Law and Mediator in Jamaica.
-May is also a Law Tutor of the Law of Trust at North Western Polytechnic, London.
-She published several articles and she is a weekly columnist in the Jamaica Observer and the Sunday Herald on social issues, legal issues and human rights.
+Ms. Macaulay is also a Law Tutor of the Law of Trust at North Western Polytechnic, London.
+She published several articles and she is a weekly columnist in the Jamaica Observer and the Sunday Herald on social issues, legal issues, and human rights.

+Elisa Massimino is executive director of Georgetown University Law Center’s Human Rights Institute.
+She served as a senior fellow with the Carr Center for Human Rights Policy at Harvard’s Kennedy School of Government and as a practitioner-in-residence at Georgetown’s Walsh School of Foreign Service.
 Elisa Massimino was named President and Chief Executive Officer of Human Rights First in September 2008.
-Massimino joined Human Rights First as a staff attorney in 1991 to help establish the Washington office.
+Ms. Massimino joined Human Rights First as a staff attorney in 1991 to help establish the Washington office.
 From 1997 to 2008, she served as the organization’s Washington Director.
-Previously, Massimino was a litigator in private practice at the Washington law firm of Hogan & Hartson, where she was pro bono counsel in many human rights cases.
+Previously, Ms. Massimino was a litigator in private practice at the Washington law firm of Hogan & Hartson, where she was pro bono counsel in many human rights cases.
 Before joining the legal profession, she taught philosophy at several universities in Michigan.
-Massimino has a distinguished record of human rights advocacy in Washington.
+Ms. Massimino has a distinguished record of human rights advocacy in Washington.
 As a national authority on human rights law and policy, she has testified before Congress dozens of times and writes frequently for mainstream publications and specialized journals.
 In May 2008, the influential Washington newspaper The Hill named her one of the top 20 public advocates in the country.